Fusion86/Ayra/README.md

 # Ayra

-Open source Nintendo Update Server downloader and decryptor.
+Open source Nintendo Update Server downloader and decryptor, or rather, that is what it is going to be when it is finished (probably never).

 ## Codenames